(All programs are provided to our community free of charge.)

 An annual event that encourages all citizens to come out, meet their neighbors and stand up to crime by being proactive in their neighborhoods.

 This program explains how to get Neighborhood Watch started in your neighborhood.
 All Neighborhood Watch programs are conducted per street block and not by area.

-Officers take visitors through a guided tour of the Waco Police Department and show how it operates on a daily basis.
+Officer provide visitors with a guided tour of the Waco Police Department and Museum.

 Crime prevention tips to help people become less likely to be a target of criminal activity.
 Topics include robbery (business & personal), sexual assault, and burglary & theft prevention.